scality/bert-e/templates/after_pull_request.md

 {% endblock %}

 {% block message %}
-The following pullrequests are missing an appropriate action before I can proceed with the merge:
+The current pull request is locked.

+To unlock the pull request and proceed with the merge, the following actions are needed:

 {% if opened_prs %}
-Opened pullrequests:
+Merge the opened pullrequests:
 {% for pr in opened_prs %}
 *  pull request #{{ pr['id'] }}
 {% endfor %}
 {% endif %}

 {% if declined_prs %}
-Declined pullrequests:
+Remove the declined pullrequests:
 {% for pr in declined_prs %}
 *  pull request #{{ pr['id'] }}
 {% endfor %}